Redemption (TV series): Production

 Created by Sean Cook, Redemption is a co-production between ITV's Tall Story Pictures and the Irish company Metropolitan Films in association with Screen Ireland.
 Executive producers include Catherine Oldfield and Patrick Schweitzer with John Wallace and Ingrid Goodwin as producers and John Hayes as director.
 Noel Farragher and Susan E. Connolly completed the writers' room.

 Cast members such as Paula Malcomson, Moe Dunford, Siobhán McSweeney, Keith McErlean, Thaddea Graham, and Ian Lloyd Anderson were announced in April 2021, by which point principal photography was underway.

 Reception

 Critical response

-Redemption has received positive reviews from critics, particularly for Paula Malcomson's portrayal of DI Colette Cunningham.

 The What's on TV and radio tonight column in The Times described Malcomson as "excellent in the lead role", and that the show itself "settles into something smarter and more brooding."

-Writing for The Evening Standard, Kate Rice gave the series 3 out of 5 stars, highlighting that Paula Malcomson "...makes a strong mark as the show’s lead, showcasing Cunningham’s cutthroat nature – as well as her grief – particularly in the show’s opening, where she switches between the two seamlessly."
-She criticized that "Pacing is slow at times", and concluded that "While it is by no means revolutionary, it’s a worthwhile contribution to the much loved genre."
+Writing for The Evening Standard, Kate Rice gave the series 3 out of 5 stars, highlighting that Paula Malcomson "...makes a strong mark as the show’s lead, showcasing Cunningham’s cutthroat nature – as well as her grief – particularly in the show’s opening, where she switches between the two seamlessly".
+She criticised the occasionally slow pace, concluding that "While it is by no means revolutionary, it’s a worthwhile contribution to the much loved genre."